fingerprintjs/fingerprintjs-android/docs/contributing.md

 }
 ```

-Corresponding unit-test is following. `mock()` method will create dummy `SensorManager`, and that will produce NullPointerException.
+Corresponding unit-test is following.
+The `mock()` method will create dummy `SensorManager` object, and that will produce NullPointerException.
 The expected result - is the emptiness of the returned list.

 ```kotlin